Pallavi79/Airways/README.md

-This is a nodejs prohect for airline booking system.
+This is a nodejs project for flight-search-service module for airline booking system.

 ###  SETUP